FIFA threat makes World Cup teams nix 'One Love' armbands - WHIZ News

 That changed the calculus for the seven European teams, which may have expected merely to be fined.
 The displays are a violation of FIFA rules.

-No player had the “One Love” armbands Monday, although England’s Harry Kane wore the FIFA-approved “No Discrimination” armband in the match with Iran.
+No player had the “One Love” armbands Monday, although England’s Harry Kane wore the FIFA-approved “No Discrimination” armband that was offered as a compromise in the match with Iran.

 The decision came three days after beer sales at stadiums were suddenly banned under pressure from the Qatari government and two days after FIFA president Gianni Infantino delivered an extraordinary tirade defending the host nation’s human rights record.